St. Michael is an archangel (Greek origin: arch=chief; angel)

 Archangels are God’s special messengers during times of great importance in the history of salvation and in events affecting the human race.
 There are three (3) named archangels: Michael, Gabriel, and Raphael.

 The name Michael is a question: “Who is like God?”

 The short prayer to St. Michael was written by Pope Leo XIII.

 The honor given to St. Michael is an ancient tradition that dates back to the 4th century of the Church.
 St. Michael is a common patron saint of many Catholic and Orthodox churches.

 In most Eastern Churches, November 8 is the Feast of St. Michael and all heavenly hosts.
 The name given to the feast day is: The Synaxis of Holy Archangel Michael and all Angelic Powers.
-In the Western Church, St. Michael is honored on September 29th.
+In the Roman Catholic Church, St. Michael is honored on September 29th.